marmoy/MacReader/README.md

 	gen2_reader: USRP N210, USRP RFX900 daughterboard

 The aim of the project was to create a setup capable of reproducing the findings of Buettner.
-It turned out that the software needed a major cleanup to be useable/maintainable by others, which resulted in a complete rewrite.
+It turned out that the software needed a major cleanup to be useable/maintainable by others, and was also based on deprecated technology, which resulted in a complete rewrite.
-Not much of the original project is left.
+Not much of the original gen2/usrp2reader project is left.

+The file MasterThesis.pdf fully documents how to use the software, how it was created, and everything in between.